 Detects groups not used to grant any folder permissions.
-The group may or may not have users in it, but it is not being used in any of the content repositories that Egnyte Protect is overseeing.
+The group may or may not have users in it, but it is not being used in any of the content repositories that Egnyte Secure and Govern is overseeing.
 This rule helps you keep your data repositories clean so they are easier to manage.

 Detects user accounts that are potentially compromised by ransomware.
 This rule allows you to detect ransomware infections early and stop them by disabling impacted user accounts

 Detects users who download or delete an unusually large number of files, which may indicate malicious activity.
 This rule helps you keep a close tab on the activity of all your users and reduce insider threats to your data.